igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 ### 9. `insertLast(data: E)` method

-- **Description**: Inserts a node with provided data at the end of the chain.
+- **Description**: Inserts a node with given data at the end of the chain.
 - **Test**: `add to the end of the list`

 Example: